Equine-Assisted Psychotherapy

 High Ethical Standards

 The EAGALA model has a Code of Ethics and an ethics committee to maintain their high standards and ensure that EAGALA-certified professionals are using best practices*.
-Our therapist, Allison, is a Licensed Social Worker through the Ohio Counselor, Social Worker, and Marriage and Family Therapist Board and abides by the National Association of Social Workers Code of Ethics.
+Our therapist, Allison, is a Licensed Independent Social Worker through the Ohio Counselor, Social Worker, and Marriage and Family Therapist Board and abides by the National Association of Social Workers Code of Ethics.

 Solution-Oriented